The Ultimate Guide to Spark AR Studio for Instagram

 How to Create Your Own Instagram Stories Filters with Spark AR Studio

-As we already mentioned, when Spark AR Studio opens to the public this summer, brands, creators, and influencers will all be able to create their own custom AR effects for Instagram Stories.
+As we already mentioned, Spark AR Studio is now in open beta, so brands, creators, influencers — really, anyone — can start creating their own custom AR effects for Instagram Stories.

-So if you’re planning to create a custom AR filter or effects for Instagram in the future, you can start practicing building your own AR effects right now.
-It may sound intimidating, but Spark AR Studio is designed for anyone of any skill level to express themselves, regardless of your technical background.
+And while it may sound intimidating, Spark AR Studio is designed for anyone of any skill level to express themselves, regardless of your technical background.

 Plus, you don’t even need to know how to code to get started with Spark AR Studio.

-It’s super easy to navigate the tool and it’s pretty intuitive when it comes to designing, so even for those of us with limited tech backgrounds, you can get creative with your AR effects for Instagram!
+From there, you can start to navigate the tool — while it’s pretty intuitive for designing, even for those of us with limited tech backgrounds, you can get creative with your AR effects for Instagram with trial and error!

 Facebook also provides a ton of documentation and guides that covers not only how to build your own AR effects (including textures, objects, face filters, games, and more), but also explains the approval process and how to submit your effects to be published.